SharePoint/sp-dev-docs/docs/solution-guidance/pnp-provisioning-engine-and-the-core-library.md

 The PnP provisioning engine allows you to model the design of site columns, content types, list definitions, composed looks, and pages.
 You can design those features and much more by pointing to existing site design features, by crafting the design by hand, or by using a mix of both approaches.
 You can then, optionally, persist the design as a provisioning template that you can save and reuse.

 You can use one of two approaches for extracting your site design as a provisioning template.
-Use Windows PowerShell scripts (SharePointPnP.PowerShell), or use CSOM/REST code that implements extension methods provided by the Core library (OfficeDevPnP.Core).
+Use Windows PowerShell scripts (PnP.PowerShell), or use CSOM/REST code that implements extension methods provided by the Core library (OfficeDevPnP.Core).

 ### Using Windows PowerShell scripting to extract a provisioning template